kesiev/rewtro/manual/datablocks.md

 ## Sounds

 Old computers and gaming consoles had different sound chips, each one with its signature sound.
-Like most of us _old euro gamers_ I've fond memories of the Commodore 64's [SID 6581](https://en.wikipedia.org/wiki/MOS_Technology_6581) but most of you out there will recognize how a [NES](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System) sounds.
+Like most of us _old euro gamers_, I've fond memories of the Commodore 64's [SID 6581](https://en.wikipedia.org/wiki/MOS_Technology_6581) but most of you out there will recognize how a [NES](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System) sounds.

 Rewtro uses a very simple retro-inspired sound synthesizer which tries to sound _old_ but breaks some limits to make game development a little easier.
 You can add sounds in a data block with the `sounds` key: